New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Integrality Conditions

 \section{Integrality Conditions}

 The goal of this section is to prove certain integrality conditions that must be satisfied for a Grassmannian fusion frame $\{\cW_i\}$ to be flat or almost flat.
-The results are generalizations of the conditions in \cite{STDH07} for flat ETFs to exist and similarly use Theorem~\ref{thm:algint}, which concerns algebraic integers, as the main mathematical tool in the proofs.
-Fur further reading on algebraic integers, see a standard algebra text like \cite{DummF}.
+The results are generalizations of the conditions in \cite{STDH07} for flat equiangular tight frames to exist and similarly use Theorem~\ref{thm:algint}, which concerns algebraic integers, as the main mathematical tool in the proofs.
+For further reading on algebraic integers, see a standard algebra text like \cite{DummF}.

 \begin{defn} The \emph{algebraic integers} are the roots of monic polynomials in $\bZ[x]$. \end{defn}